selmalopez/data-challenges/05-ML/README.md

 We’ll see the Principal Component Analysis (PCA), a powerful dimensionality reduction tool which will help you to deal with very large datasets.

-We will then dive into the K-means algorithm, a clustering methods used to discover coherant sub-groups within a dataset without supervision.
+We will then dive into the K-means algorithm, a clustering methods used to discover coherent sub-groups within a dataset without supervision.

 This day is also an opportunity to discover big machine learning applications through building a recommender system and an image compression program.